marlncpe/goso/README.md

 #### A RESTful framework for Go

-Sleepy is a micro-framework for building RESTful APIs.
+GOso is a micro-framework for building RESTful APIs.

 ```go
 package main